jpincas/credible-choice/README.md

 sudo apt-get install golang-go
 ```

-## Message Design
+## Message Design / SMS Format

-We want to embed the sms message into a few human readable words representing the following data:
+We want to embed the sms message into a concatenated string representing the following data:

 ```golang
 type Vote struct {